Airlines scramble to rejig schedules amid U.S. 5G rollout concerns | Business

 Airlines scramble to rejig schedules amid U.S. 5G rollout concerns

+Major international airlines rushed to rejig or cancel flights to the United States ahead of a 5G wireless rollout on Wednesday that has triggered safety concerns, despite two wireless carriers saying they will delay parts of the deployment.
 The Federal Aviation Administration (FAA) has warned that potential 5G interference could affect height readings that play a key role in bad-weather landings on some jets and airlines say the Boeing 777 is among models initially in the spotlight.
-Despite an announcement by AT&T and Verizon that they would delay turning on some 5G towers near airports, several airlines still canceled flights.

-Major international airlines rushed on Tuesday to rejig or cancel flights to the United States on the eve of a 5G wireless rollout that triggered safety concerns, despite two wireless carriers saying they will delay parts of the deployment.
-The Federal Aviation Administration (FAA) has warned that potential 5G interference could affect height readings that play a key role in bad-weather landings on some jets and airlines say the Boeing 777 is among models initially in the spotlight.

-Despite an announcement by AT&T and Verizon that they would delay turning on some 5G towers near airports, several airlines still canceled flights.
+Despite an announcement by AT&T and Verizon that they would pause the 5G rollout near airports, several airlines still canceled flights or switched aircraft models.
 Others said more cancellations were likely unless the FAA issued new formal guidance in the wake of the wireless announcements.
 "While this is a positive development toward preventing widespread disruptions to flight operations, some flight restrictions may remain," Delta Air Lines said.

-Japan's two major airlines, All Nippon Airways and Japan Airlines, said they would curtail Boeing 777 flights.
-ANA said it was cancelling or changing the aircraft used on some U.S. flights.
+Japan's two major airlines, All Nippon Airways, and Japan Airlines said they would curtail Boeing 777 flights.
+ANA said it was canceling or changing the aircraft used on some U.S. flights.
 JAL said it would not use the 777 on U.S. mainland routes "until safety is confirmed," according to a notice to passengers reported by airline publication Skift.

+Korean Air Lines said it had switched away from 777s and 747-8s on six U.S. passenger and cargo flights and expected to also change planes used on another six flights on Wednesday.
+Taiwan's China Airlines said on Wednesday it would reschedule some flights, while Hong Kong's Cathay Pacific Airways said it would deploy different aircraft types if needed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)